matplotlib/mplcairo/README.rst

    ``mplcairo.set_options(float_surface=True)``; the presence of this feature is detected at runtime.

+   Note that cairo 1.17.2 (and only that version) has a bug that causes (in particular) polar gridlines to be incorrectly cropped.
+This bug was fixed in 2d1a137.
+However, if you are already using a non-tagged, >1.17.2 version of cairo, it is suggested to use a commit ≥dfe3aa6, as the latter fixes a bug that can cause crashes in mplcairo.

 .. [#] The version requirement comes from pybind11 issue `#1362
    <pybind11-1362_>`_.